 Apart from being genetically predisposed to getting dark circles, certain lifestyle choices cause and aggravate the symptoms.
-Lack of sleep, allergies, illness, age and other factors contribute to getting dark circles.
-As what all skin specialists doctors will tell you, the skin around the eye area is delicate, so it is vulnerable to skin damage.
+Lack of sleep, allergies, illness, age, and other factors contribute to getting dark circles.
+As all skin specialists, doctors will tell you, the skin around the eye area is delicate, so it is vulnerable to skin damage.
 It would greatly help if you were more careful about the products you apply on the area.
 You may go for a product like TruSkin Naturals Eye Cream, as it could prevent under eye dark circles without causing any adverse effect.

 What are the Types of Circles?

-Although a lot of people get dark eye circles, and are always vigilant about getting rid of them or at least mask them through the use of makeup.
+Although a lot of people get dark eye circles and are always vigilant about getting rid of them or at least mask them through the use of makeup.
 Dark eye circles can be caused by different factors, which will be discussed later on, so before going into that, let us first talk about the different types of dark eye circles.
 This way, you will have a lot of information that will guide you on how to address your dark eye circles.

-You can tell the type of dark eye circle that you have by the tone: bluish, violet-red, brownish black and shadowy.
+You can tell the type of dark eye circle that you have by the tone: bluish, violet-red, brownish-black and shadowy.
 Bluish discoloration under the eyes is usually caused by lack of sleep, violet-reddish circles are caused by thinning skin around the eyes, usually caused by skin aging.
 Brownish-black circles are associated with sun damage, which the shadowy discoloration is caused by aging skin.
 The difference between the shadowy discoloration and the violet-reddish discoloration is that the “shadow” is associated with loss of skin around the eyes.
 This happens when skin degenerates and loses elasticity as we age.

 Why They do They Appear?
 (Common Causes: Seasonal Allergies, Iron Deficiency Anemia)

-The most well known cause of dark circles is the lack of sleep, which is actually very true.
+The most well-known cause of dark circles is the lack of sleep, which is actually very true.
 Lack of sleep tends to make the skin look paler, dehydrates the skin and lessens the circulation in the skin, which then emphasizes the shadows under the eyes.
 However, this is only part of the whole story there are a number of other causes of dark eye circles.
-Another factor to consider would be age as the skin gets older, it looses its elasticity, which leads to it becoming thinner and therefore exposes the blood vessels surrounding the eye area.
+Another factor to consider would be age as the skin gets older, it loses its elasticity, which leads to it becoming thinner and therefore exposes the blood vessels surrounding the eye area.
 Allergies are another cause of dark eye circles.
 When a person gets an allergy attack, what usually happens is the eye area becomes inflamed, puffy and/or itchy, which leads to scratching the area.
 This is particularly bad for the eye area as untreated allergies and effects can lead to further darkening of the eye area.
 Unfortunately, some people are more inclined to getting dark eye circles even at an early age.
 This is due to genetics something inherited from one’s parents.
 Factors mentioned previously like lack of sleep and allergies can aggravate already existing dark eye circles.

 What are Some Preventive Measures?

 Dark circles typically develop during the adolescent years.
-The best way to prevent dark eye circles would be to have a well balanced diet and exercise routine.
+The best way to prevent dark eye circles would be to have a well-balanced diet and exercise routine.
 By having a proper diet, you will be strengthening and cleansing your body from within.
 Food that is rich in vitamins and minerals is important in keeping that youthful glow that many adults try so hard to gain back.
 Exercise will help by regulating the blood and oxygen circulation in the body.
 Not only does healthy circulation help in flushing out toxins, it also helps encourage cell repair.
 This is important in maintaining the elasticity of the skin around the eye area.